 For starters, if you live in an environment with heavy rainfall or abrasive water-related weather conditions year-round, conventional raft slabs may be a better option.

-While you save a lot of money by using waffle pod slabs, they may not be suited for sloping ground or soft ground conditions.
+While waffle pod slabs are more economical, however, they may not be suitable for sloping ground or soft ground conditions.

 Q: What are waffle pods used for?